indicwiki-iiit/schools/curDir/README.md

 	- _data\_cleaning.py_ -> This file contains implementation which handles basic data cleaning, such as making missing values uniform, identifying edge cases and removing unwanted attributes.
 	- _extract\_info.py_ -> This file contains the actual scraping implementation for scraping the complete data for all schools in Andhra Pradesh and Telangana.
 Similar to `zeroMain.py`, this file can be provided with command line arguments for scraping data for a particular subsegment of schools.
 For example `python3 extract_info.py 30 50` would scrape data for schools in rows 30-50 in intermediate dataframe `schools_id_name_url_dataframe.pkl` (inclusive).
 By default, data is scraped for all schools (case where no command line arguments are provided, such as `python3 extract_info.py`).
 	- _extract\_urls.py_ -> This file contains implementation for web crawling and obtaining, storing urls for each school from the two states, so as to minimize overhead while actually scraping content from them.
+	- _notability\_check.py_ -> This file filters out non-sparse rows (well populated rows) and stores them separately, as these can be highlighted while generating articles.
 - The pickle files and datasets of this folder are described as follows:
 	- _school\_urls\_dict.pkl_ -> This file consists of a dictionary, where school UDISE codes are the keys and that school's url in the above website is the corresponding value.
 	- _schools\_id\_name\_url\_dataframe.pkl_ -> This pickle file consists of an intermediate dataframe, where each row contains a school's UDISE code, its corresponding name, and its url in schools.org.in.
 	- _schools\_id\_name\_url\_dataframe.xlsx_ -> This excel file consists of the same intermediate dataframe above, in excel format.
 	- _schools\_org\_data.xlsx_ -> This excel file contains the complete dataset for all the data scraped from all the schools.
 	- _schools\_org\_data\_part\_i.pkl_ -> These 3-part pickle files contain the same information as in excel file above, but have been split to 3 parts due to size constraints.
+	- _notable\_schools\_org\_data.pkl_ -> This pickle file consists of data corresponding to notable schools alone (about 14% of the total data collected - for the states Andhra Pradesh and Telangana).
+	- _notable\_schools\_org\_data.xlsx_ -> This excel file consists of the same dataframe above, in excel format.
+	- _translated\_dataset\_notable\_schools.pkl_ -> This dataset consists of all attributes which require translation while rendering in articles.
+There are about 15 such attributes and their corresponding english and telugu versions are present here (summing up to 30).
+Note that these were collected only for notable schools.
+	- _translated\_dataset\_notable\_schools.xlsx_ -> This excel file consists of the same dataframe above, in excel format.

 ### template